 You know the drill.
 You’re driving in your RV or campervan down a windy, dirt road, trying to find that awesome boondocking campsite.
 Then, your cellular data goes out.
 All the bars are gone.
 Now, you have zero, zilch, nada, right when you needed that signal the most.

-That’s why I was really excited to learn about something called a cell signal booster.
-A cell service booster uses a large outdoor antenna to wrangle distant cell signals and bring them straight to your phone or laptop.
+A cell booster for RV uses a large outdoor antenna to wrangle distant cell signals and bring them straight to your phone or laptop.
 An RVer I’d interviewed named Amber Baldwin of StoryChasing swears by her WeBoost.
 She said her phone went from no signal at all to streaming YouTube videos in a matter of minutes.

-That’s when I knew I needed to try a cell signal booster for myself.
+That’s when I knew I needed to try an RV cell phone booster for myself.

-WeBoost sent me the 4G-X to try out and review, which is a device meant for people traveling in RVs and vans.
-I tested the WeBoost cell signal booster, and all opinions in this post are based on my experiences with the WeBoost.
+I tested the WeBoost cell signal booster, and all opinions in this post are based on my experiences with the

-So, how does a cell phone signal booster work?
+So, how does an RV cell phone booster work?

 Cell phone signal boosters use a three-part system to do this.
 First, the outdoor antenna is mounted on your vehicle’s roof.
 It’s usually an omnidirectional antenna that pulls signal from a 360-degree angle.
 It then sends this signal to an amplifier, also known as a signal repeater, for boosting.

-Once the signal is boosted using the amplifier, it’s then passed onto an inside antenna inside your RV or van, which rebroadcasts the signal to your phone or laptop.
+Once the signal is boosted using the amplifier, it’s then passed onto an inside antenna inside your RV or campervan, which rebroadcasts the signal to your phone or laptop.